Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and giants: Results

 \subsubsection{Arcturus}

-For Arcturus, the 1D LTE titanium abundance is found to be 4.82$\pm0.02$ from \ion{Ti}{I} lines, and 4.93$\pm0.01$ from \ion{Ti}{II} lines.
-In non-LTE, these change to 4.83$\pm0.03$ for \ion{Ti}{I} and 4.90$\pm0.00$ for \ion{Ti}{II}.
-The non-LTE effects for this mildly metal-poor star are small, as was also found for the Sun (\sect{results_sun}).
+For Arcturus, the non-LTE effects for this mildly metal-poor star are small, as was also found for the Sun (\sect{results_sun}).
+The 1D LTE titanium abundance is found to be 4.82$\pm0.02$ from \ion{Ti}{I} lines, and 4.93$\pm0.01$ from \ion{Ti}{II} lines.
+In non-LTE, they change to 4.83$\pm0.03$ for \ion{Ti}{I} and 4.90$\pm0.00$ for \ion{Ti}{II}.
+These are higher than the \cite{arcturus} abundances of 4.66 for both ions, which can in part be explained by the higher microturbulence adopted in that work, and their line selection.